cidme/CIDME/README.md

 <a name="docs"/></a>
 ## Documentation

 This document serves as an overview of the various parts of the CIDME project.

+Examples, and other docs, can be found in the [docs](docs) directory.

 There are a few different GitHub repositories for more information on specific portions:

 * [CIDME/CIDME-Core-Spec](http://github.com/CIDME/CIDME-Core-Spec) - The CIDME Core specification.
 * [CIDME/CIDME-Ext-Spec](http://github.com/CIDME/CIDME-Ext-Spec) - The CIDME Recommended Extensions specification.